jcjorel/clonesquad-ec2-pet-autoscaler/docs/INTERACTING.md

 # Interacting with CloneSquad

-CloneSquad comes with a minimalistic Interaction API that is going to evolve overtime.
+CloneSquad comes with an Interaction API to perform both mutable and nonmutable actions.

 There are 2 ways to interact with a CloneSquad deployment:
 * A public API Gateway,